evgenyneu/python_imports/README.md

-# Relative imports and running Python as a package
+# How to run Python code that has imports

 This is a demo project I created for myself to understand how to import code in Python.
 The code is based on [this](https://stackoverflow.com/a/22250157/297131) stackoverflow answer.